singingwolfboy/netlify-home/_posts/2016-01-15-free-ssl-on-custom-domains.md

 Back in 2012 two Mozilla employees got fed up with this, and started the Let’s Encrypt project to turn the certificate business on it's head and make free SSL certificates available to everybody.

-After years of hard work, Let’s Encrypt is now ready and have already issues more than 300,000 free SSL certificates during their period of public beta.
+After years of hard work, Let’s Encrypt is now ready and have already issued more than 300,000 free SSL certificates during their period of public beta.

 ## A certificate isn't enough